-Xinyan is an award-winning video journalist and filmmaker based in Washington DC, USA.
-She has has more than eight years of experience working in top-tier newsrooms, including the Associated Press, BBC News and Hong Kong's flagship newspaper, South China Morning Post.
+Xinyan is an award-winning video journalist and filmmaker based in Washington DC, United States.
+She has a decade of experience working in top-tier newsrooms, including the Associated Press, BBC News and Hong Kong's flagship newspaper, South China Morning Post.

-Xinyan is a creative storyteller specialized in delivering character-driving multimedia content.
-She produces, films and edits as a one-person team, and has managed international crews in covering many major breaking news events.
+Xinyan is a creative storyteller with a track record of delivering high-impact character-driven multimedia content.
+She works as a director, cinematographer and editor, and has managed international crews in the coverage of many major breaking news events across Asia.

 Xinyan's work was central to the BBC's Asia Pacific coverage from 2012 to 2018.
-She told stories of China’s socioeconomic transformation, human rights and the environment, while navigating government censorship.
-She produced two BBC documentaries, China's Science Revolution and China's New Silk Road, in multiple countries, including Poland and Kazakhstan, co-filmed parts of the BBC documentary, When Wealth is Not Enough, and was the photographer and field radio producer for the BBC multimedia story and documentary, Inside a Chinese 'ketamine village'.
+She told a myriad of stories about people navigating China’s meteoric socioeconomic transformation.
+She produced two BBC documentaries, China's Science Revolution and China's New Silk Road, in multiple countries, including Poland and Kazakhstan, and co-filmed parts of the BBC documentary, When Wealth is Not Enough.
+She was also the photographer and field radio producer for the BBC multimedia story and documentary, Inside a Chinese 'ketamine village'.

-Xinyan moved to the US in late 2018 to launch the North America video team for Inkstone's parent publication, South China Morning Post.
+In 2018, Xinyan became a founding member of Inkstone, an innovative app offering daily digests of China-focused stories for a global millennial readership.
+She moved to New York and launched the North America video team for Inkstone's parent publication, South China Morning Post.
 She produced, shot and edited two short films for SCMP FILM and a series of video features on topics ranging from the US-China trade war to the coronavirus outbreak.
-Currently, she is producing for BBC News based in Washington, DC and working on her first feature-length documentary on Chinese investment in Ethiopia.

-Xinyan was born and bred in a steel town in Wuhan, China along the Yangtze River.
+Xinyan grew up in a steel town in Wuhan, China along the Yangtze River.
 She is an alumnus of the University of Hong Kong, Beijing Foreign Studies University and Barnard College.

 Xinyan spoke on BBC Radio 4 about how people from her hometown Wuhan coped with the coronavirus outbreak in February, 2020.

-Xinyan wrote for The Atlantic about how her childhood friend fought the coronavirus with her mother when the health crisis took over her hometown Wuhan in February, 2020.
+Xinyan wrote for The Atlantic about how the Covid-19 pandemic took over her hometown Wuhan in February, 2020.